Sharp Notes #

 We've all learned how to walk many, many years ago, and learning to climb up and down stairs without falling was a part of that learning experience.
 But if you stop to think about it a moment, you'll see that the same technique you learned to keep from falling down (or up) a set of stairs will also keep you from falling up/down/off pitch when singing.

 Say you're walking up a normal set of stairs and the rise of each step is exactly 8 inches from one step to the next.
 As you pick your foot up to place it on the next step, you have to pick it up just a little bit more than those 8 inches and then set it down on top of the stair step.
 If you pick your foot up any less than 8 inches, you end up falling flat on your face.
 (If you lift your foot too high, you end up looking like a dork.)
-In singing, it’s just the same -- moving from a lower note to a higher note, you always have to lift just a little bit higher and settle ever so lightly on the top of the note so that you don't trip and fall flat.
+In singing, its just the same -- moving from a lower note to a higher note, you always have to lift just a little bit higher and settle ever so lightly on the top of the note so that you don't trip and fall flat.

 Now, let's practice walking down stairs.
 I'm sure you've all had the experience of thinking a step was smaller or bigger than it actually was, and landing too hard on a step.
 The secret lies in just hitting the step lightly from the top.
 And again, when singing, the secret lies in not overshooting when moving from a higher note to a lower one and just landing gently on top of the note.